 - Footwear modification: Avoid pointy shoes, shoes that are too short, or shoes with high heels — conditions that can force your toe against the front of the shoe.

-- Orthotics: A custom orthotics may help control the muscle/tendon imbalance.
+- Orthotics: custom orthotics may help control poor biomechanics of lower limb.